Ultimate guide to NFTs: Part 1

 NFTs

-Non Fungible Tokens, otherwise known as NFTs, are the biggest thing in the tech world right now.
-Some of the biggest companies in the world all have a stake in this new phenomenon.
-For example, Nike have acquired ARTFKT, an NFT collectible startup.
-The NBA have also given fans an opportunity to ‘own’ some of the most memorable moments in the history of the sport.
-Some of these NFTs have sold for millions of dollars – the most expensive NFT is worth over $69 million USD.
-This is an eye watering figure considering they’re an asset that can only be sought, sold, and traded.
+Non-fungible tokens, otherwise known as NFTs, are the biggest thing in the tech world right now.
+Some of the biggest companies in the world have a stake in this new phenomenon.
+For example, Nike has acquired ARTFKT, an NFT collectable startup.
+The NBA has also allowed fans to ‘own’ some of the most memorable moments in the history of the sport.
+Some of these NFTs have sold for millions of dollars – the most expensive NFT is worth over USD 69 million.
+This is an eye-watering figure considering they’re an asset that can only be sought, sold, and traded.

 NFTs are still very much an unknown market to most people around the world.
 This two-part guide will help you understand what NFTs are.
 They will also provide you with ideas for opportunities to utilise them, either as a business or individually.